metatensor/metatensor/docs/src/devdoc/index.rst

    with one another.
 3. The :ref:`devdoc-versions` section explains how we manage the version numbers of all the packages in the metatensor repository.
+4. :ref:`devdoc-local-ci` explains how to run the GitHub Actions pipeline on your local machine for faster debugging.
+5. :ref:`devdoc-faq` covers some common questsions and workflows.

 .. toctree::
    :maxdepth: 2